-The 36 ha (90 acres) Vinemount Conservation Area is located on the Niagara Escarpment in Stoney Creek.
+The 36.5 ha (90 acres) Vinemount Conservation Area is located on the Niagara Escarpment in Stoney Creek.
 The Bruce Trail runs through the property and is accessible from Lewis Road, Winona Road, and Fifty Road.
-Fifty Point Conservation Area is located 2.5km to the north.
+Fifty Point Conservation Area is located 2.5 km north.